Reading for graduate students

 Resources for presenting (yourself)

-When it comes to giving presentations that touch technical topics, Even a Geek Can Speak will make every presentation you give better at the cost of just one afternoon's reading.
+When it comes to giving presentations on technical topics, Even a Geek Can Speak will make every presentation you give better at the cost of just one afternoon's reading.

 Simon Peyton Jones, in addition to being a brilliant scientist, is also a gifted public speaker.
 Simon's advice on how to give a good research talk (co-offered by John Hughes and John Launchbury) should be required reading for all graduate students.
 Simon offers advice on the other non-technical research skills as well.